Mykola-CI/forward-stock-plan/README.md

 # FORWARD STOCK PLAN AUTOMATION

 Forward Stock Plan Automation is a Python terminal program, which is designed to aid to logistic and supply function of distribution and wholesaling companies in order to manage their stock levels and place timely orders.
 This business process is an everyday job if a distributor strives to avoid out-of-stock situations.
-An automation of the process becomes a must-have tool for importers, distributors and wholesalers
+An automation of the process becomes a must-have tool for importers, distributors and wholesalers.

+The project can be observed and tested [here](https://forward-stock-plan-73f29ce621b0.herokuapp.com/)

 ![Mock screens of the application deployed via Heroku](documentation/mock-screens-heroku.png)